1912 Brisbane general strike: Black Friday

-An application by the strike committee for a permit for a march on 2 February 1912 was refused by Police Commissioner William Geoffrey Cahill – the day came to be called Black Friday for the savagery of the police baton charges on crowds of unionists and supporters.
+An application by the strike committee for a permit for a march on 2 February 1912 was refused by Police Commissioner William Geoffrey Cahill.
+For the extreme violence police used against unionists and supporters on that day, it came to be called Black Friday.

 Despite the refusal of a permit, a crowd estimated at 15,000 turned up in Market Square.
 Police and Specials attacked crowds in Albert Street under the direction of Cahill, who shouted, "Give it to them, lads!
 Into them."
-Meanwhile, Emma Miller, a pioneer trade unionist and suffragist, led a group of women and girls to parliament house and, while returning along Queen Street, were batoned and arrested by a large contingent of foot and mounted police.
+Meanwhile, Emma Miller, a pioneer trade unionist and suffragist, led a group of women and girls to parliament house.
+While returning along Queen Street, members of the group were batoned and arrested by a large contingent of foot and mounted police.
 Emma Miller, a frail woman in her 70s barely weighing 35 kilograms, stood her ground, pulled out her hat pin and stabbed the rump of the Police Commissioner's horse.
-The horse reared and threw off the Police Commissioner, giving him an injury resulting in a limp for the rest of his life.
+The horse reared and threw off the Police Commissioner, who sustained an injury resulting in a limp for the rest of his life.
 There is some debate that Miller's hatpin stabbed Cahill in the leg.

 The riding down and batoning of peaceful people, many of them being elderly and women and children on the footpath, was widely condemned, not only in union papers such as the Worker, but also in the more conservative papers such as Truth.
 It was initially called Baton Friday, but later came to be popularly known as Black Friday.

-Conservative Queensland Premier Digby Denham, viewed the strike committee as an opposing alternate administration and said there were "not going to be two governments" and opposed all further permits for processions.
+Conservative Queensland Premier Digby Denham viewed the strike committee as an opposing alternate administration and said there were "not going to be two governments" and opposed all further permits for processions.
+It was generally viewed as more of an insurrection than a strike by the conservative media and the Government, which is what the IWW organisers had really wanted Australia wide following their success with the 1908 Sydney tramway strike.
 When he attempted to enlist support of the Federal Government in the use of the military, he was rebuffed by the Labor Prime Minister, Andrew Fisher, member for the Queensland seat of Gympie.
 Fisher had also received a request for military support from the Combined strike committee, but declined this offer preferring to send a monetary donation in support of the strike.